Smart toys have big security flaws, consumer report finds

-Some of the coolest gifts on the shelves this year have security flaws that leave them vulnerable to hacking and could put children at risk.
+Some of the coolest gifts on the shelves this year have security flaws that leave them vulnerable to hacking and could put children at risk, a consumer safety group said Tuesday in a report.

-Consumer safety group Which? researched connected toys for 12 months, and found vulnerabilities in the Furby Connect, I-Que Intelligent Robot, CloudPets and Toy-fi Teddy.
-It found that these toys use unsecured Bluetooth connections and it would be "too easy" for someone to use them to talk to a child.
+The UK-based group Which? researched connected toys and found vulnerabilities in several, including Furby Connect, I-Que Intelligent Robot, CloudPets and Toy-fi Teddy.
+It found that these toys use unsecured Bluetooth connections and that it would be "too easy" for someone to use them to talk to a child.

-"That person would need hardly any technical know-how to 'hack' your child's toy," the report warned.
+"That person would need hardly any technical know-how to 'hack' your child's toy," the report warns.

-Which? noted that Bluetooth range is usually limited to about 10 metres, so the main concern would be people nearby with malicious intent.
+Which? noted that Bluetooth range is usually limited to about 10 metres (33 feet), so the main concern would be people nearby with malicious intent.
 However, it wouldn't be impossible to extend Bluetooth range.

-As more toys add Wi-Fi and Bluetooth connections to pack in new skills and features, regulators have kept a wary eye on them for security vulnerabilities.
-Earlier this year, German regulators removed the My Friend Cayla smart doll from the market after classifying it as an "espionage device."
-And CloudPets was criticised for leaving account information and voice recordings exposed online.
+As more toy makers add Wi-Fi and Bluetooth connections to pack in new skills and features, regulators have kept an eye on them for security vulnerabilities.
+Earlier this year, German regulators removed from the market My Friend Cayla, a smart doll by Genesis Toys, and classified it as an "espionage device."
+CloudPets has been criticised for leaving account information and voice recordings exposed online.

+Hasbro, which makes Furby Connect, said that it is taking the report seriously and that children's privacy a top priority for the company.

+"While the researchers at Which? identified ways to manipulate the Furby Connect toy, we believe that doing so would require close proximity to the toy, and that there are a number of very specific conditions that would all need to be satisfied in order to achieve the result described by the researchers at Which?, including reengineering the Furby Connect toy, creating new firmware and then updating the firmware, which requires being within Bluetooth range while the Furby Connet toy is in a 'woke' state," said Julie Duffy, senior vice president of global communications.
+"A tremendous amount of engineering would be required to reverse engineer the product as well as to create new firmware."

-CNET reached out to Spiral Toys (which makes CloudPets and Toy-fi Teddy), Furby-maker Hasbro and Genesis Toys, which makes the I-Que Robot.
+CNET also contacted Spiral Toys, which makes CloudPets and Toy-fi Teddy, and Genesis Toys, which makes the I-Que Robot.
 They did not immediately respond to a request for comment.

-You can see the results of the study in the video from Which?, below:

 Playtime is Over: Can smart toys ever be safe?